jnozzi/cocoadev.com/markdown/ScriptingBridgeAndMail.md

 make new to recipient at end of to recipients of theOutgoingMessage with properties {address:"test@address.com"}

-For Scripting Bridge, see -General/[SBObject initWithProperties:].
+For Scripting Bridge, see -[SBObject initWithProperties:].

 Scripting Bridge also deserves blame here for obfuscating the heck out of various aspects of Apple event IPC, including object creation, making it difficult for the average user to understand what's actually going on beneath its pseudo-OO exterior.
 If Apple event IPC and Scripting Bridge really did operate in an object-oriented fashion a-la COM/CORBA, these three pieces of (Python) code would all do the same thing: